nushratea/Project-Data/Data Visualization Examples/README.md

   <li>To paste the formula vertically, drag the little + sign at the end of the select textbox down.
 Values should automatically appear.</li>
   <li>Converted data to currency datatype.</li>
   <li>Created gauge chart from table results (selected only “Quarter”, and “Revenue” columns).</li>
-  <li>Selected the table, navigate to menu panel — insert chart — spreadsheet will auto generate chart. </li>
+  <li>Selected the table, navigate to menu panel — insert chart — spreadsheet will auto-generate chart. </li>
   <li>Removed ‘Quarter’ from values so, that it does not appear twice via chart editor.</li>
   <li>Under customize, locate “Gauge” and edit the max to the highest value in revenue.</li>
 </ol>